RasaHQ/rasa-demo/data/nlu/nlu.md

 - yeah go on explaining what rasa is
 - what are the components of rasa
 - RASA IS SOFTWARE?
+- what's rasa purpose?
+- what's the purpose of rasa company?

 ## intent:chitchat/ask_whatspossible
 - Can you explain me in one sentence what you are doing?